 Transportation Improvement Program (TIP)

-State law requires that the Program is updated and adopted by elected officials annually (before July 1).
-The City Council adopted the TIP on June 17, 2013.
+State law requires that the TIP be updated and adopted by elected officials annually.
+The City Council adopted the 2020-2025 TIP in June 2019.

 The TIP typically includes the following categories: